-The higher price of the female condom, compared with that of the male condom, was identified as a barrier to sustained use of the method in some of the earliest acceptability studies both in the United States and overseas;61 it continues to plague large-scale national female condom programs.
+The higher price of the female condom, compared with that of the male condom, was identified as a barrier to sustained use of the method in some of the earliest acceptability studies;61 it continues to plague large-scale national female condom programs.
 Despite popular views that female condom acceptability is low mainly because of interpersonal factors, the method's high cost may underpin many challenges in female condom promotion.

-In the developing world, UNAIDS and the condom manufacturer collaboratively set a public-sector price of $0.57, but the method remains more expensive than the male condom.
+UNAIDS and the condom manufacturer collaboratively set a public-sector price of $0.57 for the developing world, but the method remains more expensive than the male condom.
 Without a continuous supply of free or affordable female condoms, which can be purchased and distributed by national and international organizations or which can be purchased directly by consumers, uptake is unlikely to increase.